MKHenson/users/README.md

 Webinate Users
 ===============

-A small library providing utility methods for logging in and managing users accross the Webinate product range
+A small library providing utility methods for logging in and managing users accross the Webinate product range.

+* Version 0.0.2

 ## Installation

-  npm install webinate-users --save
+  npm install webinate-users